gbowne1/ProgrammerNotes/connect-to-psql.md

 `psql -h` this sets the hostname

-`psql -l` lists the databases as a table
+`psql -l` lists the databases as a table.
+This does not work in the command line. only in the repl.

 `psql -n` seems to start the repl.
 Deprecated?
 Possibly a command that got removed/added around version 10.